semgrep/semgrep-docs/docs/playground.md

 ## Saving and sharing a Semgrep rule

 A rule is saved by either **explicitly naming it** or when it is **assigned a shortcode** for sharing.
-Rules are **unlisted **by default.
-This means they do not appear publicly in the Registry[] nor can they be searched for, but are accessible via their sharing URL.
+Rules are **unlisted** by default.
+This means they do not appear publicly in the Registry[] nor can they be searched for, but are accessible through their sharing URL.

 To explicitly name a rule: